-To turn right while moving forward, move the right lever back toward neutral.
+To turn right while moving forward, move the right lever back toward neutral to slow the right drive wheel.

 To make a zero turn to the left, pull the left lever back beyond neutral while holding the right lever slightly ahead of neutral.